 As a writer, I sometimes lose my direction.
 Everything becomes inside.
 When I start to feel that way, I go outside.
 I run straight into the arms of Mother Nature and she sets the scene for me. – Ash

 Yes, I remember those nights when I close my eyes.
 How the stars always had the right amount of glow to them.
 Enough to guide you home.
-I loved how the streets had just fallen snow that sparkled in the light and covered the whole roadway.
-The only imperfection was a single set of tire tracks that belonged to that one taxi that was still making runs.
-I can still see those super big snowflakes as they fell sideways against the shine of the streetlight as I passed the last stretch toward home.
+I loved how the streets had just fallen snow that sparkled in the light and covered the whole road.
+The only imperfection was a single set of tire tracks that belonged to that one taxi that was still making passenger runs.
+I can still see those super big snowflakes as they fall sideways against the shine of the streetlight as I pass the last stretch toward home.
 By that time all I could think of was how comfy my bed was going to be.

 Those chilled-to-the-bone but warm-to-the-heart walks home are still very vivid in my memory.
 No matter if it’s twenty years ago or just last year, I love a good stroll on Christmas Eve Night.
 Because in the end, there’s snow place like home and I’m going to jingle all the way.

-I haven’t been near a school in a gazillion years, and I have no idea but would hazard a guess that teachers no longer have to wheel things into the classroom anymore to spring an afternoon movie on their students.
+I haven’t been near a school in a gazillion years, and I have no idea but would hazard a guess that teachers no longer have to wheel things into the classroom to spring an afternoon movie on their students.
 I’m pretty sure classroom technology has far surpassed what I remember.
-But, when I do remember, I think about what that feeling was like when I returned to my seat after lunch and my homeroom teacher wheeled that bad boy into the room.
-There was always the classic wiggly-wobbly one bad wheel too.
-Here I was thinking the afternoon was going to be nothing but a long-winded boring clock-counting lecture, and now I’m in charge of pulling the thousand-pound navy blue curtains close.
+But, when I do remember, I think about what that feeling was like when I returned to my seat after lunch and my homeroom teacher wheeled that bad boy into the room you see pictured above.
+There was always that classic wiggly-wobbly one-bad wheel that squeaked as it was rolled into place in front of the classroom.
+Here I was thinking the afternoon was going to be nothing but a long-winded boring clock-watching lecture, and now I’m in charge of pulling the thousand-pound navy blue curtains close.
 This afternoon was going to be awesome.

 Ah, the afternoon school Christmas movie.
-There’s no better send-off to the holiday break if you ask me.
+There’s no better send-off to a holiday break if you ask me.
 It was certainly the case when I was a kid in awe that very day many Christmases ago.
-Now, with the curtain drawn and my job done there were only the usual five minutes of shushing and the teacher threatening to turn off the movie three times before the room fell pin-drop silent.
-Followed by a little elementary fart.
+Now, with the curtains drawn and my important job complete, there were only another five minutes of our teacher shushing before the movie started.
+Threatening the movie would go off if the room did not fall silent until a pin-drop could be heard.
+Then, followed by a little elementary fart.
 A quick “I’m warning you!”
-Then, we were ready.
+Then, we were finally ready.
 All eyes trained on that teeny tiny audio-video TV, that had just enough light to spot everyone’s smile.

 And…scene!!!

 Ah, the first snowfall in December.
 I have to say, it’s a magical thing!
-A bunch of huge snowflakes and suddenly I’m ten years old again.
+A bunch of huge snowflakes fall and suddenly I’m ten years old again.
 Sticking my tongue out as far as I can trying to catch the biggest one.
-Then, I am running as fast as I can, planting my two feet sideways and sliding halfway down the street.
+Then, I ran as fast as I could, planting my two feet sideways and sliding halfway down the street.
 That’s pure joy right there.
 Yes, Santa is getting ready for Christmas and the snow coming now proves it.
-I thought that as a young boy and I think that now.
+I thought that as a young boy and I will think about it forever.
 It’s the perfect way to bring that smile back to your face that the Grinch might have stolen.

 What about you?
-What special memories of Christmas come to mind for you when you look out the window and realize it’s starting to snow?
-Does it take you back to a particular moment in time, or does it simply put you in the mood for Christmas?
+What special memories of Christmas come to mind for you when you look out the window and see that it has started to snow?
+Does it take you back to a particular holiday moment in time, or simply put you in the mood for Christmas before you?

 By the way, it’s beginning to look…

 When I think of Christmases past, I remember the school concerts we had every year.
-After dark bus rides, pants too short, running around in your classroom at night, and those blinding stage lights.
-The moment you spotted your family you instantly wished you didn’t.
+After dark bus rides, dress pants too short, running around your classrooms at night, and those blinding stage lights.
+The moment you spotted your family you instantly wished you never.
 It was usually the moment my voice cracked.

-Ah, the Christmas concert, was the only time I ever wore tights and never got arrested.
+Ah, the Christmas concert.
+It was the only time I ever wore tights and didn’t get arrested.

 What’s your memory of Christmas concerts?
 Come on, let me know in the comments.
 Don’t give in to stage fright!